 Often the person who works with you on the bid for the project is not the person you work with once the project begins.
 Consider asking to meet the project supervisor.

-3. Who will be working on the window / door installation project?
-Are they employees or subcontractors?
+3. Who will be working on the project?

 4. Does your company carry workers compensation and liability insurance?
 Is your company licensed?